yaqingwang/WeFEND-AAAI20/README.md

 which can __leverage users’ reports as weak supervision__ to enlarge the amount of training data for fake news detection.

 ## Experiment
-In this subsection, we aim to answer two important questions:
+We aim to answer two important questions:
   * Does the distribution of news change with time?
   * why should we use the reports to annotate the fake news?